docker/community/Organizers/Resources/sponsorship guidelines.md

 ## General Sponsorship FAQ

 #### Can we present a talk at the event we sponsor?
-Yes as long as the talk is not a sales pitch.
+Yes, as long as the talk is not a sales pitch.
 Another option is a 2-5 minute intro at the beginning of the event.

 #### Do you offer annual sponsorship packages?
 In an effort to keep our meetup events neutral, we mostly welcome ad hoc sponsorships.
-If you are interested in a recurring sponsorship, please contact Docker at meetups@docker.com
+If you are interested in a recurring or global sponsorship, please contact Docker at meetups@docker.com

 #### What is the agenda for a typical meetup?
 A typical meetup involves a few speaker presentations and some time for Q&A. Speaker presentations usually vary from one to three presenters who typically speak from 30 minutes to one hour.
 Events usually start in the evening around 6-7PM.
 Your local organizer contact will be able to give you the full details for their city.